The future queen of England is Camilla, Duchess of Cornwall and wife of king Charles III. You want to know what are her jewels?

-What is the collection of jewels of the future Queen of England, Camilla Duchess of Cornwall?
+What is the collection of jewels of the new Queen of England, Camilla Duchess of Cornwall?
 To show the Crown Jewels, and to estimate the value, was time ago the British newspaper Daily Mail.
-According to a survey of the newspaper, Camilla has accumulated, 12 years after the marriage with Prince Charles, a considerable collection of beautiful jewelery.
+According to a survey of the newspaper, Camilla has accumulated, 12 years after the marriage with king Charles, a considerable collection of beautiful jewelery.
 For example, a magnificent necklace of diamonds and rubies, which should be a gift from the king of Saudi Arabia, Abdullah, died in January 2015.
 The series is combined with a bracelet and earrings.
 A particularly eye-catching piece of jewelry, but brought tastefully, has underlined the British newspaper.

 Much of the jewelry are gifts, in particular of Arab sheiks.
 After a two-day tour in Saudi in 2006, for example, here is a 37 rubies necklace and as many diamonds, with an estimated value of nearly 1 million euro.
 Two years later came a set of jewels with rubies and sapphires: necklace, earrings and bracelet.
 Another bracelet is a tribute by the Emir of Bahrain, while a necklace, brooch and belt are the kind of the present ruler of Kuwait.

-Obviously, you must add those of the same Prince Charles, in addition to those of the family.
+Obviously, you must add those of the same Charles, in addition to those of the family.
 The Duchess, apparently, is particularly fond of his collection of pearl choker (it also owns half a dozen).
 Curious coincidence: the staples of the necklaces are made with precious and semi-precious belonged to her great-grandmother, Alice Keppel, the last and most famous mistress of King Edward VII.
 When you say keep family traditions … Anyway, Charles was always amused by the connection between Camilla and the mistress of his great-great-grandfather.
 So much so that, with the help of jeweler Wartski, the prince was looking to buy jewelry collection that belonged to Alice Keppel.
 For example, with 120 thousand euros for a tiara of diamonds and rubies that was the great-grandmother of Camilla, acquired at the time by Edward VII in Paris.

 Charles, in any case, has bought a pink topaz by Sotheby’s, to be transformed into a clasp for a pearl necklace with three wires.
 He then donated the earrings Alhambra, symbol of luck, a brooch in the shape of a dancer, and one with the silhouette of dragonfly, all of Van Cleef & Arpels.
 The inspiration for the dancer is the result of collaboration between the jeweler Claude Arpels and choreographer George Balanchine.
 The ruby, which symbolizes passionate love, is said to be the favorite stone of Camilla, also because it is not associated with Diana, who preferred sapphires.
 Camilla has another series (as well as donated by King Abdullah) of rubies and sapphires, worth 3.5 million euro.
 A pin with emerald drop, which was a favorite jewelry of Princess Diana, is composed of a circle of diamonds with the insignia of three feathers of the Prince of Wales, as a pendant emerald cabochon.
 Remains a doubt: it was just the pendant of a necklace of Diana, it has reappeared in the form of a brooch on the lapel of the Duchess?